nucleus-js/design/api/nucleus.md

 # `global.nucleus` Interface

-## Os Integration
+## System

-These functions integrate with the OS.
+These functions integrate with the operating system.

 ### nucleus.cmd